digitalservicebund/grundsteuer/README.md

 defined in `.env.example` that are missing in your local `.env`, the app will fail on startup with an error message indicating the missing keys.

+#### E2E/integration tests

+The E2E tests require a working database connection, meaning that the environment variable `DATABASE_URL` must be set to a connection string for a live PostgreSQL server.
+Since the tests assume a fresh database seeded with test data, it is best to use an ephemeral database used exclusively for this purpose.

+Assuming the Docker daemon is running, you can execute `run-e2e-tests-locally.sh` to fire up and seed such an ephemeral instance in form of a Docker container.
+The script then runs the test against it and destroys the container once it's finished executing or is terminated.

 #### Style (Linting & Formatting)

 We use [ESLint](https://eslint.org/docs/user-guide/getting-started) to find problems in our code